mcu-tools/website-mcuboot/_posts/2021-06-17-mcuboot-project-joins-linaro-community-projects-division.md

 author: mcuboot
 layout: post
 date: 2021-06-17 08:00:00
-description: MCUboot project joins the Linaro Community Projects division
+description: Linaro Community Projects Division, the division of Linaro managing open-source community projects with open governance, today announced that the MCUboot project is becoming a Linaro Community Project, joining the already hosted projects OpenAMP and Trusted Firmware.
 categories:
 - news
 - blog